 I connect with people who engage in the world and in politics, and I support students who work to make a change.
-I help others communicate their realities as they experience them, and I model for others how to honor the act of storytelling and the genuine stories that people share.
+I help others communicate their realities as they experience them, and I teach how to honor the act of storytelling and the genuine stories that people share.
 I push storytellers to dig a little deeper and to tell their stories to a wider audience, in many genres and via many means.

 To be a good writer, you not only have to write a great deal,